Recreational Soccer League

 9. When are the games played?

-We try to schedule all of the games on Saturdays.
-However, if there is inclement weather that causes a game to be missed, then sometimes the make-up game will be rescheduled during the weeknight.
+We try to schedule most of the games on Saturdays.
+Occasionally, there are weeknight games.
+If there is inclement weather that causes a game to be missed, then sometimes the make-up game will be rescheduled during the weeknight.

 10. Where are the games played?

-The games are played at the Crossroads Park Soccer Complex in Temple, TX.
+The games are played at the Den Harder Soccer Complex (formerly Crossroads Soccer Complex) located at 6600 Research Loop in Temple, TX.

 Or click on this link: